dclive/SurfaceLaptopGo/README.md

 # SurfaceLaptopGo

-Surface Laptop Go bootable EFI
-Surface Laptop Go (2020, i5-1035G1) EFI for Hackintosh EFI for Ventura (the issue: check airportitwlm if you use another MacOS version; otherwise, no issue)
+Surface Laptop Go (2020, i5-1035G1) EFI for Hackintosh This works for Ventura (the issue: check airportitwlm if you use another MacOS version; otherwise, no issue)

 All of this is much easier if you can work on and create the USB stick on a Macintosh.
 See my other guide (for example, the Asrock B660M-HDV guide) for full details; this is a high level overview only.
 The concepts are all exactly the same.